reacton-js/reacton/README.md

 </html>
 ```

-When defining components in &lt;template&gt; tags, the super class must be globally accessible:
+When defining components in &lt;template&gt; tags, the super class:

 ```js
 // create a Methods class to store common methods